aiven/aiven-docs/docs/products/opensearch/concepts/index-replication.md

 sidebar_label: Replication factors
 ---

-The replication factor determines the number of copies (replicas) of each index shard.
-Aiven for OpenSearch® manages replication factors to ensure data availability and prevent data loss.
+The replication factor in Aiven for OpenSearch® determines the number of copies (replicas) of each index shard, which ensures data availability and prevents data loss.

 ## Automatic replication factor adjustment